alexey-ka/ProcessSequencePrediction/README.md

+This branch proposes some minor improvements in customization of the LSTM parameters and additional preview of the results.
+The next step of this project is adaptaion of the code for Python 3.

 Supplementary material for the article ["Predictive Business Process Monitoring with LSTM Neural Networks"](https://arxiv.org/abs/1612.02130) by Niek Tax, Ilya Verenich, [Marcello La Rosa](http://www.marcellolarosa.com/) and [Marlon Dumas](http://kodu.ut.ee/~dumas/).